Professor Graham Reed recognised for his contribution to the photonics industry.

 Deputy Director of the University of Southampton’s Optoelectronics Research Centre and Director of CORNERSTONE, Professor Graham Reed, has been voted winner of the PIC Individual Contributor Award by industry peers and influencers at this year’s silicon photonics PIC International Conference in Brussels.

 The PIC Awards are dedicated to celebrating leading lights in the industry and highlight key achievements in advancing photonic integration through platform development, manufacturing, design, packaging and device characterisation.
+You can read more in the PIC magazine article.

 With nominations and voting taking place online, the formal presentation was made at the PIC International Conference 2019 networking dinner on 26 March.